Cancel pet owner liability insurance in the event of death

 FAQ

-Does the pet owner's liability insurance automatically terminate if the owner dies?
+Does pet owner’s liability insurance end automatically when the owner dies?

-No, the pet owner's liability insurance does not automatically end with the death of the owner.
-Since the insured animal still poses a risk, the contract is transferred to the heirs.
+No, pet owner’s liability insurance does not automatically end with the death of the policyholder.
+As the insured animal continues to pose a risk, the contract passes to the heirs.

-What documents do I need to cancel pet owner liability insurance after a death?
+What documents do I need to cancel pet liability insurance after a death?

-You typically need a notice of termination, the policy number, and a copy of the policyholder's death certificate.
+You will usually need a cancellation letter, the policy number and a copy of the policyholder's death certificate.

-The notice periods are stipulated in the insurance terms and conditions.
-Typically, termination is possible at the next premium due date or an ordinary termination with three months' notice at the end of the insurance year.
+The notice periods are set out in the insurance terms and conditions.
+It is customary to give notice at the next premium due date or to give ordinary notice with a period of three months to the end of the insurance year.

 What happens if the insured animal is given away after the owner's death?

-If the animal is handed over to a new owner, the heirs should cancel the existing animal owner's liability insurance.
+When the animal is transferred to a new owner, the heirs should cancel the existing pet owner liability insurance.
 The new owner must then take out their own insurance for the animal.

-Can heirs also take over the liability insurance for pet owners?
+Can heirs also take over the pet owner liability insurance?

-Yes, heirs can take over the pet owner's liability insurance if they keep the animal themselves.
-In this case, the insurer should be informed, and the contract should be amended to reflect the new policyholder, if necessary.
+Yes, heirs can take over the pet liability insurance if they keep the animal themselves.
+In this case, the insurer should be informed and the policy should, if necessary, be transferred to the new policyholder.

-What is the difference in cancellation if the animal dies?
+What is the difference compared with cancellation if the animal dies?

-If the insured animal dies, the insured risk ceases.
-In this case, there is usually a special right of termination, and the insurance can often be terminated without notice.
-In the event of the owner's death, the risk (the animal) continues, so different termination rules apply.
+If the insured animal dies, the insured risk ceases to exist.
+In this case, there is usually a special right of cancellation, and the insurance can often be terminated without notice.
+In the event of the policyholder's death, the risk (the animal) continues to exist, so different cancellation rules apply.

 Subscribe to our newsletter